Home > Tips & Tricks > Yellow Watchman Goby Care | A Pistol Shrimp’s Best Friend

 Breeding yellow watchman goby

-Unlike many other marine fish, the yellow watchman gobby breeds in the aquarium.
-This is done on a commercial scale by ORA Farms, for example, but it should also be possible to get yours to reproduce at home.
-A happy and healthy pair of yellow watchman gobies will usually spawn without any efforts on your part.
+Unlike many other marine fish, the yellow watchman goby breeds in the aquarium.
+These gobies are produced on a commercial scale by ORA Farms, but it should also be possible to get yours to reproduce at home.
+A happy and healthy pair of yellow watchman gobies will usually spawn without any effort on your part.
 If you have some experience, you may be able to raise the fry.

 To breed your gobies, it helps to move the pair into a dedicated breeding set-up (20 gallons, for example).
 Make sure there are plenty of caves and tubes available to help them feel safe and provide a place to spawn.
 Using loose décor pieces also allows you to easily pull the nest later in order to move it into a separate hatching tank (something like a 10-gallon, maybe not filled to the top at first).

-As mentioned in Amy Drehmel’s brilliant yellow watchman breeding report, the eggs hatch after only 4 days.
+As mentioned in Amy Drehmel’s brilliant yellow watchman breeding report, the eggs hatch after just 4 days.
 This immediately presents the biggest challenge in breeding these fish: their babies are so tiny!
 Much smaller than baby clownfish, for example.
 This means they need to be fed very, very tiny foods as well.
-Drehmels recommends s-rotifers, which only grow to 150 microns (that’s zero point fifteen millimeters).
+Drehmel recommends s-rotifers, which only grow to 150 microns (that’s zero point fifteen millimeters).

 Once the fry have grown, you can move to larger rotifers and then other small foods.